 Long Crendon sits in a rural pocket of west Buckinghamshire, a village with long historical roots.
 The school itself occupies a campus that has grown organically over decades, blending period character with modern educational facilities.
 Pupils named after trees — Chestnut for Foundation, Walnut for Year 1, Sycamore and Willow for Year 2, Elm for Year 3, Oak for Year 4, Ash for Year 5, and Beech for Year 6 — move through the building in a rhythm that feels both traditional and welcoming.

 The school's identity is explicitly values-based.
-Three guiding principles sit at the heart of daily life: Curiosity, Kindness, and Perseverance.
+Three guiding principles sit central to daily life: Curiosity, Kindness, and Perseverance.
 These are not merely decorative; they shape behaviour expectations, reward systems, and classroom culture.
 The school was awarded the Values Quality Mark, recognition that these principles permeate teaching and pastoral life rather than appearing as slogans on walls.

 A notable strength flagged in the 2024 inspection is personal development.
 Pupils seem genuinely engaged in activities beyond core learning.
 The school's emphasis on mental wellness means a counsellor visits weekly, and the Forest School provision offers outdoor learning as a deliberate curriculum strand.
 Behaviour in classrooms is described as purposeful and orderly, with high expectations consistently applied.
 Relationships between staff and pupils feel warm; parents report strong communication and genuine engagement with concerns.